Kaaz/DiscordBot/readme.md

 if you ever need a random number

-Accessible though: roll, dice, rng
+Accessible through: roll, dice, rng

 Usable in public and private channels